PubMatic/OpenWrap/README.md

 <a>

-<span class="s1">If you are looking forward to prioritize this deal in your stack, or you want deals to show up separately in your DFP ad server. here are the next steps.</span>
+<span class="s1">If you are looking forward to prioritizing this deal in your stack, or you want deals to show up separately in your DFP ad server, here are next steps to follow.</span>

 <span class="s1">You will have to create a line item, and then you will have to target it like this. **pwtbst**=1</span> <span class="s2">AND</span> <span class="s3">**pwtdid**=Deal ID from Partner.</span>